Home Login Sign up Profile Log out

 Frut / FrutateChild / Children

-FriûlFriuli (the land)
+FriûlFriuli (the region)

 A Language Worth Preserving